 But are there contradictions in dominance theories?

-Yes.
-And as usual, the clearest window into these contradictions comes from David Mech, who is, in my opinion and the opinion of many others, the best wolf researcher currently working in the field.
+who is, in my opinion and the opinion of many others, the best wolf researcher currently working in the field.

 These two quotes sum things up perfectly.

-“Dominance contests are rare, if they exist at all.
+So according to Mech dominant behaviors are a) so rare as to possibly not exist at all, and b) so pervasive that they’re a profoundly important part of every wolf pack’s daily life.“Dominance contests are rare, if they exist at all.
 During my 13 summers observing the Ellesmere Island pack, I saw none.”

 —L. David Mech, 1999.